tonyfu97/Digital-Image-Processing/README.md

 ## Introduction
 I relied on OpenCV for my image processing needs.
 Though powerful, setting it up on a new machine was always cumbersome, requiring complex installation and linking processes.
 Plus, OpenCV's extensive set of features often felt overwhelming, making it difficult to manage and understand specific algorithm implementations.

 That's when I discovered CImg—a refreshingly simple library that encapsulates everything into **a single header file**.
-This approach means I can copy the header into my project and start using it immediately, without the hassle.
+This approach means I can copy the header into my project and start using it immediately, without the hassle. Ｔhis repository will document my journey and the insights I gain along the way.

-## Why CImg?
-What I love about CImg:
-- **Simplicity:** Just one header file, easy to include and start using.
-- **Documentation:** Comprehensive and clear, facilitating the understanding of algorithm implementation.
-- **Customizability:** Easy to modify to suit specific needs, giving more control over the library.

-I am excited to use CImg for my future projects, and this repository will document my journey and the insights I gain along the way.

 ## References
 Here are some key resources that guided this project: